sadmanhsakib/Opener_BOT/README.md

 1. Download the GitHub repository.<br>
 2. Unzip the repository.<br>
 3. Create a ".env" file in the same directory and open it. <br>
-4. Write: PATH_EVERYDAY="".
+4. Write: URLS="".
 Add the paths inside the double inverted commas.
 Be sure to separate the paths with a comma(,) in between and ensure that there are no whitespaces. <br>
-5. On the next line in the ".env" folder, write: PATH_EVERYWEEK="".
+5. On the next line in the ".env" folder, write: SHORTCUTS="".
 Add the paths that you want to delete every week in here.<br>
 6. Open the Task Scheduler.<br>
 7. Create a new task for the script.
 (Trigger can be whatever the user wants.
 Personally, I set my trigger when the user logs on.
 Then the script runs again and again every 3 hours indefinitely .)<br>